-- 11. False positive results may be seen because of nonimmunological binding of proteins or substrate reaction products.
-They may also be caused by pseudoperoxidase activity (erythrocytes), endogenous peroxidase activity (cytochrome C), or endogenous biotin (example: liver, brain, breast, kidney) subject to the type of immunostaining technique used. - 12.
-As with any immunohistochemistry test, a negative result means that the antigen was not detected, not that the antigen was absent in the cells or tissue assayed. - 13.
-The prediluted antibody products are optimized as a ready-to-use product.
+- 13. The prediluted antibody products are optimized as ready-to-use products.
 Because of the possibility of variation in tissue fixation and processing, it may be necessary to increase or decrease the primary antibody incubation time on individual specimens. - 14.
-In combination with detection systems and accessories, this antibody detects antigen(s) that survive routine formalin fixation, tissue processing and sectioning.
-Users who deviate from recommended test procedures herein remain, as they would in any circumstance, responsible for interpretation and validation of patient results. - 15.
+Combined with detection systems and accessories, this antibody detects antigen(s) that survive routine formalin fixation, tissue processing, and sectioning.
+Users who deviate from recommended test procedures remain, as they would in any circumstance, responsible for interpreting and validating patient results. - 15.
 For laboratory use only.

-Performance Characteristics
+Performance Characteristics Gastric tumors